 - Students who obtain a grade change shall notify the Registrar’s Office within thirty (30) calendar days of the grade change and request reinstatement of his/her award on a form developed by the institution for this purpose.
 If the grade change makes the student eligible for a Dual Enrollment Grant, the student can be awarded retroactively in the current award year.
 If the grade change affects the student’s eligibility from the previous award year, the award may be adjusted in the current award year.

 - A student enrolled in a matriculating status at an eligible postsecondary institution shall qualify for award payment for distance learning courses if all other eligibility requirements are met.

 The online application must be completed and processed by the deadline date each semester in order for a student to participate and receive funding from this grant.
-The application processing deadline dates for the college award year are: September 15 for fall enrollment, February 1 for spring, or May 1 for summer enrollment.
-The processing deadline dates for Tennessee Technology Centers are: November 1 for fall enrollment, March 1 for spring and May 1 for summer enrollment.
+The application processing deadline dates for the college award year are: September 15 for fall enrollment, February 1 for spring, or May 15 for summer enrollment.
+The processing deadline dates for Tennessee College of Applied Technology are: November 1 for fall enrollment, March 1 for spring and May 15 for summer enrollment.